poch4319/multiple-shell-setups/README.md

 ## 🔮 Future Plans

-We're constantly working to expand our suite of shell enhancements.
-Stay tuned for:
+We're constantly working to expand our suite of shell enhancements, and best programming setup.

-- 🐠 Fish shell configuration
-- 🍎 macOS-specific optimizations
-- 🐧 More Linux distributions support
-- 🧰 Additional productivity plugins and tools

 ## 🚀 Quick Start